Structure of Matter

 The structure of matter explores what everything around us is made of and how the arrangement of atoms and molecules determines the properties we observe.
 Students begin with atomic structure โ protons, neutrons, and electrons โ and learn how the periodic table organizes elements by their properties and electron configurations.
 They study how atoms bond together through ionic, covalent, and metallic bonding, and how molecular shape influences a substance's behavior.
 The topic extends to states of matter (solid, liquid, gas) and the kinetic molecular theory that explains phase changes at the particle level.
 Intermolecular forces such as hydrogen bonding and van der Waals forces explain why water behaves differently from oil or steel.
 This foundational knowledge is essential for understanding biology, materials science, environmental chemistry, and nanotechnology.

-Suggested learning path: Start with atomic structure and the periodic table, then study chemical bonding and molecular geometry, and finally explore states of matter, phase changes, and intermolecular forces.
+Suggested order: Start with atomic structure and the periodic table, then study chemical bonding and molecular geometry, and finally explore states of matter, phase changes, and intermolecular forces.

 Atom